top of page

 • Professional Inspections

-After cleaning, a breathable sealant enhances moisture resistance, while high-quality exterior paint protects your stucco for 5–10 years, boosting both durability and appeal.
+After cleaning, applying a breathable sealant enhances moisture resistance, while high-quality exterior painting protects stucco walls for 5–10 years.
+Our professional painters use premium materials to cover and protect the surface, boosting durability and curb appeal while preventing efflorescence and stains.

 Black Stains on Stucco: Final Thoughts